scg-unibe-ch/ese2018/README.md

 # Technologies

 The web application will be built as a REST API serving JSON data, and an independant frontend that consumes and displays JSON data.
 For the frontend of the application we will be using [Angular](https://angular.io/) version 6 and [Angular Material](https://material.angular.io/) for styling.
 For the REST API backend we will be using [Express](https://expressjs.com/).
-A project scaffolding for the project and how to use it can be found [here (put scaffolding link here)]().
+A project scaffolding for the project and how to use it can be found [here](https://github.com/SilasBerger/ESE-2018-Scaffolding).